Slyx737/Alpha-Vantage/README.md

 - Fetching earnings calendar
 - Fetching currency exchange rates
 - Fetching daily, weekly, or monthly historical time series for a digital currency traded on a specific market
+- Fetching economic indicators such as Consumer Price Index (CPI), Inflation, and Treasury Yields

 ## Usage